 Self-Employed Artists and Performers

-As a rule, salaried employees are entitled to very few deductions.
+As a rule, deductions for salaried employees are minimal.
 Artists benefit from two interesting exceptions to this rule.
-First, there is a special deduction for expenses paid in 2016 to earn employment income from an artistic activity.
-To claim this deduction, you must have been employed in a artistic field as defined in the Income Tax Act.
-If that is your case, you can deduct the lesser of these three amounts:
+First, there’s a special deduction for expenses paid in 2021 to earn employment income from an artistic activity.
+You’re able to claim this deduction if you’re in a recognized artistic field as defined in the Income Tax Act.
+Any of the following must apply to you:

-- The expenses you actually paid for the year
+- The expenses you actually paid for the year in 2018

 - 20% of your employment income from artistic activities

 If your expenses are over the limit, feel free to carry them forward to future years.
 Examples of allowable expenses include advertising costs and travel expenses.
 Because artists and performers often see fluctuation in their activities from year to year, this can be especially useful.

 For example, a writer may spend most of one year writing a novel and then another year focusing on touring to promote the book.
 Similarly, a musician may spend a year in the recording studio, and then head out on the road to perform the material on stage the following year.

 Carry-over allows you to deduct travel and promotional expenses and lower your tax liability, even during the years when you’re taking time to recharge and create new art.

 The personal raw materials you supply for your employment as an artist are deductible.
 Second, you can take advantage of a musical instrument expense deduction.
 If you’re an employed musician and your employer requires you to provide your own musical instrument, you can deduct expenses that involve the instrument.

 The deductible expenses are the maintenance costs, rental fees, insurance costs, and capital cost allowances.
 Artists and performers have some special benefits under Canada’s tax system.